iromanovsky/irom.info/_posts/2023-09-20-azure-pe-name-resolution.md

 Name: blob.ams06prdstr05a.store.core.windows.net
 Address: 52.239.141.196
 ```
-If you block the public access on your resource, your query will fail, otherwise it will be served by the public endpoint, which is probably not what you wanted in the beginning _[did you know that deploying a private endpoint does not block public access for some resources?]_.
+If you block the public access on your resource, your query will fail, otherwise, it will be served by the public endpoint, which is probably not what you wanted in the beginning _[did you know that deploying a private endpoint does not block public access for some resources?]_.

 Now it's clear that you need to find a way to substitute the public IP for the name `irom.blob.core.windows.net` with your private endpoint IP `10.18.0.4`